 A knot was made in a nylon cord.
 Students took turns untangling the knot while we enjoyed a zep.
 YUM!!

 Just how fast do you think Jeffery can run?
 How does this compare to other animals?
 Have students brainstorm a list of animals.
 Research their average running speeds.
 Create a bar graph.
 Can Jeffrey run as fast as a bear or a zebra?
 Find out with this fun and educational activity.

 On the anchor chart, students select two themes from the book.
 Prejudice and courage are two obvious choices, but other minor themes are present in Maniac Magee as well.
 I like to use sticky notes for students to complete the anchor chart, so it can be used with different groups of students.

 This anchor chart pairs with the constructed response graphic organizer found in the free sample from Maniac Magee Book Unit.

 If you missed the link earlier, here it is again.

 Free Theme Printable Anchor Charts

-Below are two printable anchor charts that may be downloaded for by clicking on one of the images.
+Below are two printable anchor charts.
+You will find these as a free resource in my Teachers Pay Teachers shop.
 These anchor charts may be used with any novel.

 Click here to read a blog post titled

-Maniac Magee Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, constructive response writing, and skill practice.
-Click on the image below to visit Teachers Pay Teachers where you can take a look at the preview and purchase this unit..
+Maniac Magee Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, constructed response writing, and skill practice.
+Click on the image below to visit Teachers Pay Teachers where you can take a look at the preview and purchase this unit.